Our casual Ferla baby alpaca blend suit

 What is baby alpaca?

 It is a species of camelid from South America, which also includes llamas and vicuñas.
-Since they live at high altitude in the Andes, they have a fleece to protect them from the cold, and that is precisely what interests us!
+Since they live at high altitudes in the Andes, they have a fleece to protect them from the cold, and that is precisely what interests us!

-Obviously, we are indeed much more likely to find this finesse on alpacas aged 1 or 2 years at the first shearing than on an adult!
-Hence the name “baby alpaca”.
+Obviously, we are much more likely to find this finesse on alpacas aged 1 or 2 years at the first shearing than on an adult!
+Hence the name "baby alpaca".

 In the case of the alpaca used in this material, Ferla told us that it is a 19 micron fiber .